Understanding CD4 Cells and CD4 Cell Tests

 Your immune system protects your body by fighting germs and infections.
 White blood cells are an important part of your immune system.
 HIV infects and destroys a type of white blood cell called a CD4 cell (sometimes called a T-cell).

 Without HIV treatment, HIV infects and destroys more and more CD4 cells.
-As the CD4 count goes down, people living with HIV becomes more likely to develop OIs and cancers.
+As the CD4 count goes down, people living with HIV become more likely to develop OIs and cancers.

 The DHHS treatment guidelines state: